 So she’d often ask in a concerned, passive-aggressive way, “Tina, have you read your Bible lately?”
 As we both glanced at that forlorn Bible on the dryer, I remember rolling my eyes in the least subtle teen expression of disdain and saying, “What do you think, mom?”

 If anything, her earnest attempt at good parenting had the opposite effect from the one she intended.
-The pointed question, and the gentle shaming, made me want to read my Bible even less.
-I left it sitting on the dryer, waiting to grab it next Sunday on the way out the door to church.
+Her pointed question and gentle shaming made me want to read my Bible even less.
+And I was willful, rebelling in my own quiet way.
+I left the Bible sitting on the dryer, waiting to grab it next Sunday on the way out the door to church.

 But what my mom didn’t know is that from my perch in my room over the garage, I could hear her phone conversations.
 The kitchen was right at the bottom of the stairs to my room and my mom often sat at our kitchen table talking on the phone with women in the church who she was counseling.
 I’m sure eavesdropping is a sin, but in this case, it was an unlikely catalyst for spiritual growth—evidence of God working all things together for good.

 When I listened in, I could hear the way that scripture wove its way naturally into my mom’s conversation, the way it informed her discussion and her advice, and the way it shaped her prayers.
 I could sense her abiding love for that book that I didn’t read often enough.

 The thing about love is that it’s communicable.
 It’s hard not to feel affection for something that someone dear to you loves.
 Their enthusiasm naturally begins to generate curiosity, and curiosity often breeds genuine interest.
 And that’s exactly what happened when I heard my mom talking Bible on the phone when she didn’t even know I was listening.
 I found myself falling in love with the book she loved.